Surfshark vs. ExpressVPN 2025: Two of the Best Duke It Out

 Money-back guarantee Yes — 30 days Yes — 30 days

-Note that both Surfshark and ExpressVPN provide 30-day money-back guarantees, where you can request a full refund within 30 days.
+Note that both Surfshark and ExpressVPN offer 30-day money-back guarantees, allowing you to request a full refund within 30 days.

-But with Surfshark you’ll be automatically enrolled in an auto-renew subscription after signing up.
-We had no option to turn auto-renew off in our account and had to contact customer service to turn it off for us.
-It was a bit of an annoying situation, but Surfshark customer service was very quick and helpful in resolving the issue.
+But with Surfshark, you’ll be automatically enrolled in an auto-renew subscription after signing up.
+We had no option to turn auto-renew off in our account, so we had to contact customer service to do it for us.
+It was a bit annoying, but Surfshark customer service was very quick and helpful in resolving the issue.

 Our Pick